flemay/3musketeers/docs/guide/environment-variables.md

 ```

 ::: tip
-Refer to section [Tutorial][linkTutorial] for in-depth demonstration.
+Refer to section [Tutorial][linkSectionTutorial] for in-depth demonstration.
 :::

 ## Structure envfile

 Environment variables can be used at different stages of software development: build, test, deploy, and run time.
-The following is an example how to keep .envfile structured.
+The following is an example how to keep envfile structured.

 ```bash
 # .env